Peter King's Monday Morning QB: On Browns, Draft

 Mr. Starwood Preferred Member Travel Note

-A couple notes from my 3.5 days in Cleveland.
+A couple notes from my three and a half days in Cleveland.

 • Beer is good.
 See this picture of a car?
 It’s from the parking lot just down the street from First Energy Stadium, where the Browns play.
 As you can see, it’s a Cleveland Browns sedan.
 What you can’t see so well, and I apologize for that, is that there’s a beer tap rising out of the trunk.